Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [Hiisun]
+   - Start time: [11:08]
+   - End time: [11:57]
+   - Duration:  45min
+   - Progress: [sorat hesab page]
+   - Additional notes: sorat hesab is done.

+  2. **Task 2**: [Hiisun]
-   - Start time: [20:35]
+   - Start time: [18:11]
-   - End time: [22:30]
+   - End time: [21:19]
-   - Duration:  about 2H
+   - Duration:  about 3 H
-   - Progress: [dashbord]
+   - Progress: [ 2 sefareshat and admin prof page]
-   - Additional notes: The dashbord is done with responsive and layout is ready.
+   - Additional notes: these pages is done too and 2 more to go

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: my time is full this days and unfortunately i cant spent good and useful time.
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much. almost done

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: the other pages of dashbord..
+Based on the progress made today and the remaining tasks, the following steps should be taken: next 2 page

 ## Conclusion
-some pages just need the layout and it will be done easyier. layout is ready and next pages will be easier to be done.!
+some pages just need the layout and it will be done easyier. not much hard work remaining , it just need time to be done.